eugenekolo/cozy-youth-theme/README.md

 or you can download the ZIP of this repo and extract it into your ghost blog themes directory.

+Note 1: You need to have "Public API" enabled from the Admin panel for some of the features (e.g. latest post listings) to work.

 ## License
 MIT License.